Situated Natural Language Explanations: Situated Explanation in Natural Languages

 \subsection{Prompting PLMs for explanation}

 PLMs can store a massive amount of external information \citep{burns2022discovering} and can assemble pieces of information into meaningful discourse.
 These capacities allow them to generate NLEs that can be comparable to, or even better than human-written NLEs in some aspects \citep{wiegreffe-etal-2022-reframing}.

-A common method to leverage the PLM's capacities is to \textit{compose} the explanandum, $\mathcal{P}$, into a string, and append a term, ``because'', as the prompt for the PLM.
-Formally, we can denote this process as a composition function $f$.

-The generated explanation is an \textit{unsituated} NLE.
-The example (a) in Figure \ref{fig:situated-prompts-examples} shows an unsituated prompt: this prompt only mentions the explanandum (when searching for a query, a product was returned) without specifying the audience $\mathcal{A}$.
-Accordingly, the PLM generates an unsituated NLE.
+There are many ways we can prompt a PLM to generate NLEs.
+One popular approach is specified by \citet{rajani_explain_2019}: